Picture Component

 height

 The height property represents the intrinsic image height in pixels.
 This property is used to infer the correct aspect ratio of the image and avoid layout shift during loading.
-It does not determine the rendered size of the image, which is controlled by CSS, similar to the height attribute in the HTML
+It does not determine the rendered size of the image, which is controlled by CSS, similar to the width attribute in the HTML